 STABILIZERS: One set of dual stabilizers

-Cruise ship mini-profile - - Holland America Line - - Ryndam
+Cruise ship profile - - Holland America Line - - Ryndam